brucellino/fitsmbot/README.md

 These are kept in JSON in the `data` directory.
 The schema of the data attempts to follow the standard itself.

+## The Hubot Slack SDK

+For interacting with Slack, see the [docs](https://slackapi.github.io/hubot-slack/)

 ### Running fitsmbot Locally

 You can test your hubot by running the following, however some plugins will not